International Student Orientation

 supplement to the New Student Orientation, and participation in both orientation

-programs is required for F-1 Visa & Brethren Colleges of America (BCA) students.
+programs is required for F-1 Visa & BCA (Study Abroad) students.

 Advising and Student Resources